18F/handbook/_pages/welcome-to-TTS/classes/benefits.md

 ### TSP (Thrift Savings Plan)

 Employees at TTS are eligible to participate in the [Thrift Savings Plan](https://www.tsp.gov/planparticipation/eligibility/actionsOnContributions.shtml) (TSP).
-To start, change, or stop your contributions, you&rsquo;ll need to fill out [Form TSP-1](https://www.tsp.gov/PDF/formspubs/tsp-1.pdf).
+To start, change, or stop your contributions, you'll need to fill out [Form TSP-1](https://www.tsp.gov/PDF/formspubs/tsp-1.pdf).

+You can also update TSP directly in [HR Links](/leave/#logging-into-hr-links/) by following these steps:

+* After you sign into HR Links, click on Personal Details
+* Click on the green circle next to your name
+* Click "Benefits"
+* Click "Benefits Summary"
+* Click on far right column on TSP row
+* Click on "Edit"

 If you ever move, you can update your address for TSP by emailing it to both the [Consolidated Processing Center](mailto:cpc.personnel@gsa.gov) and the [GSA Payroll Office](mailto:KC-Payroll.Finance@gsa.gov).
 Payroll will notify the TSP office of your new address.